RuneSchool/RuneSchool.github.io/_posts/2024-4-11-spelling-runes.md

 # Goals

-Be true and authentic to the Anglo-Saxon Futhorc.
-Do not add in foreign runes or wildly change rune sounds.
+* True and authentic to the Anglo-Saxon Futhorc.
+Do not add in foreign runes or wildly change rune sounds
+* Capable of representing all meaningfully distinct phonemes

 # The Runes

+Before we can begin talking about a spelling system, we need to understand what we're working with.

 Let's get a good look at them with some cool ASCII arrangements.